Send the link below via email or IMCopy

-	Your choice of appropriate resources will depend on your understanding of what's called the "information cycle," which tells you changing nature of media coverage after an event has transpired, and as time passes.
+Your choice of appropriate resources will depend on your understanding of what's called the "information cycle," which tells illustrates the changing nature of media coverage after an event has transpired, and as time passes.

 From "The Information Cycle," University of IL at Urbana-Champaign.
 Go to the website for more in-depth info: http://www.library.illinois.edu/ugl/howdoi/informationcycle.html

 The LRC catalog of print and e-resources should be your first stop for locating resources.
-If you plug "environment" into the DQ searchbar, you'll get 55 results
+The link is on LRC homepage (sidebar), under "Academics," on ElRo's website.
+If you plug "environment" into the Catalog's search bar, you'll get 55 results:

 Scouting For A Topic?